The Birmingham Buddhist Centre is part of the Triratna Buddhist Community

 In the late 1990s Sangharakshita handed on his responsibilities to a College of Public Preceptors made up of some his most senior disciples.
 Their main job is to oversee the Triratna ordination process, but they also see their role as developing and communicating Sangharakshita’s presentation of the Dharma.

 At more than fifty years old, Triratna is still a new and developing Buddhist tradition.
 Reconsidering how Buddhist practice is lived, fully, in the modern world has not been without its difficulties.

 Criticism and Controversy

 A huge amount was achieved in a very short time.
 However, mistakes were made, especially in the early days.
 For example, there has been controversy surrounding the sexual activity of Sangharakshita, and things also went badly wrong at the Croydon Buddhist Centre in the 1980s.

 Sangharakshita apologised for any hurt he has caused, and the College of Public Preceptors also issued a statement welcoming his apology.
 The issues involved continue to be widely debated within the Order.
-A number of Order Members who hold key roles in the Order and Community, the Adhisthana Kula, meet regularly to help guide the debate.
+A number of Order Members who hold key roles in the Order and Community, the Adhisthana Kula, met regularly to help guide the debate.
 In August 2020 they summarised their work in a report Addressing Ethical Issues in Triratna.
 It gives a good overview of the issues.
 There is more detail available in the form of Frequently Asked Questions.
 And more about the story of the Croydon Buddhist Centre here.